tEcohabitats/tEcohabitat-One_DocsOLD/tEcohabitat-One_RequirementsDraft.md

 The purpose of this document is to define the requirements for the design, development, and implementation of **tEcoHabitat-One**, the first tEcoHabitat— a fully automated, self-sufficient, human-scale habitat designed to provide high-quality living while preserving nature and minimizing ecological impact.

 ### 1.2 Scope
-tEcoHabitat will integrate advanced technologies in automation, renewable energy, water recycling, food production, and waste management to create a **closed-loop community** of approximately 150 people.
+tEcoHabitat-One will integrate advanced technologies in automation, renewable energy, water recycling, food production, and waste management to create a **closed-loop community** of approximately 150 people.
 The habitat is designed to be **scalable** and **replicable**, eventually forming a network of sustainable communities worldwide.

 ---